MAPLE: Enhancing Review Generation with Multi-Aspect Prompt LEarning in Explainable Recommendation: Methodology

-During training, MAPLE takes a user-item pair and the auxiliary aspect category, in total three prompt tokens as its input.
-However, in inference stage, it is possible that the aspect information is absent.
-To close the gap between training and inference, we design an auxiliary task called aspect recommendation, to recover the relationship between IDs and their associated aspect categories.
-The input of aspect-recommendation task is a pair of user, item IDs, the output is the predicted aspect category probabilities $\hat{c_{u,i}} \in \mathbb{R}^{n_{\text{aspect}}}$.
-We implement the model with Multi-layer Perceptron (MLP):
+During training, MAPLE takes a user-item pair and the auxiliary aspect category.
+However, in the inference stage, the aspect information may be absent.
+To close the gap between training and inference, we design an auxiliary task, called aspect recommendation, to recover the relationship between IDs and their associated aspect categories.
+The input of the aspect-recommendation task is a pair of user, item IDs, the output is the predicted aspect category probabilities $\hat{c_{u, i}} \in \mathbb{R}^{n_{\text{aspect}}}$.
+We implement the model with an MLP architecture: